photo/documentation/docs/faq/ProAccounts.markdown

 ## How do I upgrade from a free account to a Pro account?
 Visit <a href="https://trovebox.com/upgrade">our upgrade page</a>, enter your credit card info, and enjoy your Pro account!

+## Can I select a Pro plan when I sign up for Trovebox?
+Yes.
+When you sign up, select the Pro plan, and you'll be prompted for your credit card info.

+## Can I pay via PayPal?
+Google Wallet?
+Some other way?
+Not yet.
+If you have any trouble getting your Pro account with a credit card contact us at [support@trovebox.com](mailto:support@trovebox.com) and we can figure out a way.

+## Is there a monthly Pro plan?
+Not directly through the website, but you can purchase a monthly plan for $2.99/month straight through the iPhone app.
+Monthly plan support for the Android app is planned.

 ## Is unlimited really unlimited?
 What's the catch?
 We don't limit uploads for Pro users, but you may face limits from your storage provider.
 If we're your storage provider then everything is unlimited.